 This bill amends and reenacts several provisions related to auctioneers in Louisiana, specifically R.S.
 37:3103 and R.S.
-37:3118, while also enacting new sections under R.S.
-37:3113.
+37:3118, while also enacting new sections R.S.
+37:3113(B)(3) and (4) and (D)(1)(f) and (g).
 Key changes include a revised definition of "Internet-based platform," which now describes it as a company providing a forum for selling property via electronic bids, rather than just a website for licensed auction houses.
-The qualifications for applicants seeking licensure as auction businesses have been expanded to include the designation of a qualifying party, who must meet specific criteria, including prior auction business experience.
-Additionally, new requirements for bond amounts have been established, with auction businesses now required to deposit $25,000, compared to the previous $10,000 for individual auctioneers.
+The qualifications for applicants seeking licensure as auction businesses have been expanded to require the designation of a qualifying party, who must meet specific criteria, including prior auction business experience.
+Additionally, entities conducting vehicle auctions must hold a valid dealer license unless exempted.

-The bill also repeals a previous provision under R.S.
-37:3118(A)(4) and introduces new requirements for applicants, such as submitting a copy of the auctioneer license of the qualifying party and, if applicable, a dealer license for those conducting vehicle auctions.
-The changes aim to enhance the regulatory framework governing auctioneers, ensuring that applicants meet higher standards of accountability and financial responsibility.
-The act is set to take effect on January 1, 2025.
+The bill also modifies bond requirements for auctioneers and auction businesses.
+It increases the bond amount for auction businesses from $10,000 to $25,000 and establishes that applicants must submit a copy of the auctioneer license of the qualifying party and, if applicable, a dealer license for vehicle auctions.
+Furthermore, it repeals a previous provision regarding bond requirements for certain applicants.
+The changes aim to enhance the regulatory framework governing auctioneers in Louisiana, ensuring that applicants meet higher standards of accountability and financial responsibility.
+The bill is set to take effect on January 1, 2025.

 Statutes affected: HB679 Original: 37:3118(A)(1), 37:3118(A)(4)